Updated: May 18

 On the march!

 This path then meanders most of the route up onto Bwlch Duwynt (Windy Pass).
 There is a small cairn up here, and the down jacket went on here because the wind chill as you climb is noticeable, even in the sun on a nominally warm day.
 The path then skirts Corn Du (the first peak) and then gets wider up onto Pen y Fan itself (886m).
 I saw a few other walkers despite it being 07:00.
-Despite the hour though, boy was it worth the early start .
+Despite the hour though it was worth the early start.
 The views are spectacular.
 If you can get up there on a clear day the reward is awesome.

 So out came the pasty and breakfast was served!
 I then wandered about the summit feasting on pasty and feasting on the views.
 On the way back down it was useful I’d brought the first aid kit.
 A gentleman was walking up with a batch of camera equipment, he’d tripped and injured his hand.
 This was quickly cleaned, disinfected and we patched him up.
 I hope he took some good photos.
 It was a lot warmer in the valley once I walked back down now that it was all in the sun.
 I finished with a cup of tea at the car before the drive home using the same JetBoil kit I mentioned in our kayaking blog post.